chtenb/chtenb.github.io/blog/lush.md

   (join ", " (get-branches)))
 ```

 Comments start with `#`.

 At the top level, the outermost parameters are optional if the command is typed on one line.

+## Evaluation
+A *string* is a constant, meaning that when it is evaluated, it returns itself.

+When a *word* is evaluated, the following rules apply:

+1. If the name starts with a `@` it is interpreted as an argument of the currently defined program, and it is substituted with the argument value.
+2. If it starts with a `$`, it is interpreted as a variable and is substituted by the value in that variable.
+3. If it starts with a `_`, it is substituted with the name of a private file.
+See below.
+4. If it contains `*` characters, it is interpreted as a glob pattern and is evaluated to all the filenames matching the pattern.
+5. Otherwise it evaluates to a string.

+When a *list* `(x y z ...)` is evaluated, all the list elements are first scanned if there is a word matching a macro name.
+Unlike most lisps, Lush supports infix macros as well as prefix macros.

+1. For the first macro that is found, the macro is evaluated with two list arguments: the operands to the left and to the right of the macro.
+2. If there are no macros present, the list is evaluated recursively from left to right.
+3. Then, if the first element is a program or a string that matches a program name, it is invoked with the remaining elements as arguments, and the entire expression evaluates to the values in the stdout of the program.
+4. Note that stdout can have multiple values, so a program evaluation can result in multiple values (and thus also result in multiple arguments when passed to another program).
+5. If the first element is not a program, the expression evaluates to a list again, but with the elements evaluated.

+When an *operator* is evaluated, an error is signaled, because operators can only be evaluated in the context of a list.

+### Associative Lists
+An associative list is a list where every element is again a list with two elements: `((a b) (c d)..)`.
+All first elements are called keys and all second elements are called values.
+This way, lists can be used as mappings.

+Lists also act as mappings by the following convention: a list entry that contains an `=` character can be treated as a key-value pair, whereby the string before the first `=` is treated as key.

 ### Command algebra
 Commands can be composed to produce more complex commands using a set of macros called command *combinators*.